 Dr. Stephen Grebby holds an MPhys (2005) in Physics with Space Science and Technology, an MSc (2006) in Physical Geography and PhD (2011) in Geological Remote Sensing from the University of Leicester.
 In 2011, he joined the British Geological Survey, where he took up a position as a Remote Sensing Geoscientist.
-In 2016, Dr. Grebby was appointed as Assistant Professor in Earth Observation, in the Faculty of Engineering.
+Dr. Grebby was appointed as Assistant Professor in Earth Observation within the Faculty of Engineering in 2016 and then Associate Professor in 2022.
 He is affiliated with the GeoEnergy Research Centre (GERC) - a joint venture between The University of Nottingham and British Geology Survey.

 Dr. Grebby is a member of the Nottingham Geospatial Institute research group.

 Dr. Grebby's expertise is in the acquisition, analysis, investigation and visualisation of Earth Observation data for a wide variety of geoscience applications.
 Whilst broad-ranging, he has considerable experience in the development of innovative remote sensing techniques for application to geological mapping, natural resources exploration, mapping and monitoring of geohazards, and land use/land cover mapping.
 He has expertise in utilising a wide variety of Earth Observation datasets and techniques, including InSAR, airborne and terrestrial LiDAR, multi- and hyperspectral imagery, airborne radiometric and geophysical data, field spectroscopy, photogrammetry, geomorphometry, and advanced image classification (i.e., neural networks and other machine learning algorithms).
 Dr. Grebby is also interested in the application of sensor technologies (e.g., hyperspectral, ultrasound) and machine learning to chemometrics for food quality evaluation.